Get Rich Quick

 Internal Offences – these are the negative and unfavourable thoughts we may habour against others.
 We may neither express nor act on them, and they don’t yield any reaction per se, but are nevertheless dangerous because they are often the beginning of bigger things.
 Lingering thoughts tend to manifest in words and actions.

-Unknowing Offences – these are offensive acts which are performed unknowingly, and which one is completely oblivious to.
+Unknowing Offences – these are offensive acts which manifest without one intending to, and which one is completely oblivious to.
 Someone is offended by us and we don’t even know.
-Such offences go unseen from our perspective, but the fact that others have been disrespected, means there will be a reaction in our life.
+Such offences go unseen from our perspective, but the fact that others have been affected, means there will be a reaction in our life.

 Deliberate Offences – these are the most severe of all, where we intentionally speak or act in a way which causes others to become agitated or disturbed.
-Such transgression is the opposite of Krishna’s observation in the Bhagavad-gita that “A devotee is he by whom nobody is put into difficulty” (BG 12.15).
+Such transgression is the polar opposite to what Krishna’s explains when He says that “A devotee is he by whom nobody is put into difficulty” (BG 12.15).

 Though we can always justify our acts and argue that others are being unreasonable, a devotee is extra careful when it comes to offences, knowing that any misjudgment can be critically dangerous.
 If we see each one of these offences, though they vary in severity, they all have their root in a lack of sensitivity.
 In spiritual life, as we attempt to make the shift from selfishness to selflessness, one key quality required in the transition phase is sensitivity.
 While we still function in the world with the mentality that we are at the centre, the potential for offence will be very high.
 As we learn to be more sensitive to the needs, feelings and well-being of others, we not only guard ourselves against offence, but begin to experience much more satisfying relationships.